 - Seven energy levels are defined by the Energy Leadership discipline.
 Positive leadership styles are assigned the highest numerical values.

 Leaders come in different forms, from parents and mentors to sports coaches and authors.
-Everyone is a leader in their own way, despite the fact that, for some, it's not always a conscious choice.
+Everyone is a leader in their own way, even though for some, it's not always a conscious choice.

-In a 2017 presentation at Berkeley College, Jodi Grinwald, a CPC and certified master practitioner of the Energy Leadership Index™, defined a leader as anyone who interacts with others.
+In a 2017 presentation at Berkeley College, Jodi Grinwald, a certified professional coach and certified master practitioner of the Energy Leadership Index, defined a leader as anyone who interacts with others.

 These leaders are critically self-aware but fail to take action.
-Level one leaders typically have low self-esteem, work in crisis mode and lack productivity.
+Level 1 leaders typically have low self-esteem, work in crisis mode and lack productivity.

-"Some leaders have little to no passion or commitment to their company's mission," said Grinwald.
+"Some leaders have little to no passion or commitment to their company's mission," Grinwald said.
 "They may not remember it because they are (usually) reacting to crises, and they don't have a real plan for where they are going.
 Their communication skills are poor to nonexistent, as is their ability to truly inspire and motivate others."